G20 finance leaders meet in Bali under cloud of Ukraine war

 Yellen said one of her key objectives was to push G20 creditors, including China, to finalise debt relief for countries in debt distress.

-(Reporting by Fransiska Nangoy and Stefanno Sulaiman in Nusa Dua; Additional reporting by Gayatri Suroyo in Jakarta; Editing by Martin Petty)
+(Reporting by Fransiska Nangoy and Stefanno Sulaiman, Andrea Shalal in Nusa Dua; Editing by Martin Petty and Ed Davies)

 ((Fransiska.Nangoy@thomsonreuters.com))